lyuwenhan/vscode-extensions/zipper/README.md

 - Right-click a `.zip` file in the **Explorer**
 - Select **Extract**
-- Extracts contents into a folder with the same name:
+- Extracts contents into a folder with the same name

 **Behavior**
   `example.zip` → `example/`